-With customer experience as the primary field of competition among brands, the ability to listen to and understand your customers – even as they are changing from moment to moment – the emotional intelligence of your leadership and your company enables you to meet and exceed customer expectations.
+With customer experience as the primary field of competition among brands, the ability to listen to and understand your customers – even as they change from moment to moment – the emotional intelligence of your leadership and your company enables you to meet and exceed customer expectations.

 This requires fostering an emotionally intelligent workplace culture.
-Leadership demonstrating EQ and training employees to develop their own self-awareness, self-regulation, motivation, empathy, and ability to build rapport and trust with everyone they encounter.
+Leadership needs to demonstrate EQ and train employees to develop their own self-awareness, self-regulation, motivation, empathy, and ability to build rapport and trust with everyone they encounter.

-The emotional intelligence of your company inevitably shows through in the customer experience.
+The emotional intelligence of your company inevitably shows through in the customer experience it delivers.

 The numbers continue to support the benefits of higher emotional intelligence in business.
 Boosts in productivity, employee engagement, efficiency, customer satisfaction, and, of course, profits have caught the attention of the business world.